Skip to content

 • Help students to determine specifically where study away will fit into their major(s) and identify the best term(s) to go away.

-• If study away won’t fit into the curriculum, suggest a summer away or a short-term program.
+• If study away won’t fit into their semester curriculum, suggest a summer away or a short-term program.

 • If the traditional model of studying away isn’t appealing, students can consider volunteer, research, or internship away experiences.

-• Encourage students to check out the Study Away website!
+• Encourage students to check out the Student Mobility website!

 • Help promote Study Away Information Sessions/events and individual advising appointments.